 Recorded Top Speed: 3,250 km/h or 2,020 mph (Mach 3.8)

-In the mid-1950s, due to the rapidly evolving strategic needs, the U.S Air Forces started investigating potential bombers, or ground attack aircraft, that could carry heavy payloads (including nuclear missiles) at supersonic speeds over long distances.
+In the mid-1950s, due to the rapidly evolving strategic needs, the US Air Forces started investigating potential bombers, or ground attack aircraft, that could carry heavy payloads (including nuclear missiles) at supersonic speeds over long distances.

 The probe ended with the experimental aircraft North American XB-70, nicknamed ‘Valkyrie.’
 Only two units of XB-70 were ever produced.
 Both of them had delta wing arrangements and were made mostly of stainless steel and titanium.
 The aircraft was powered by six turbojet engines producing a thrust of 120 kilonewtons (with afterburner).